Long-Term Care Insurance Offers More Choices

 The amount of qualified long-term care premiums you can include is limited.
 You can include the following amounts as medical expenses on Schedule A (Form 1040), according to the IRS:

 Health care costs, including long-term care services provided in the home or in an assisted or skilled facility, can greatly impact your retirement finances.
-A 2013 study from the Center for Retirement Research at Boston College found that 52 percent of middle-income adults and 43 percent of high-income adults are at risk for a lower standard of living in retirement.
+A 2017 study from the Center for Retirement Research at Boston College found that more than half of working-age Americans are at risk for a lower standard of living in retirement.
 Those rates would be even higher if they took healthcare and long-term care into account, the center said.

 As with every product, long-term care insurance has its pros and cons, but a large number of Americans haven’t even considered this product as part of their overall retirement planning.
 One of the biggest complaints against some long-term care policies has been their price tag.
 While most policies can potentially save their holders a great deal in medical costs, they can still be expensive.